-Bill 185 has not been enacted at the time of writing this D.C.
-Background Study.
-As such, the changes proposed have not been reflected in the D.C. calculations or draft bylaws contained herein.
-However, section 7.3.9 of this D.C.
-Background Study details how the D.C. calculations and draft by-laws would be amended should Bill 185 come into force before Council approves the draft D.C. by-laws.
+As Bill 185 has been enacted, this D.C.
+Background Study includes the cost of studies and reflects the other amendments made to the D.C.A. as noted above.
+Section 7.3.8 of this D.C.
+Background Study details how the D.C. calculations and draft by-law was amended once Bill 185 came into force and before Council approves the draft D.C. by-law.